Stash vs Acorns – Which App is Best to Invest Your Loose Change?

 The thing is, there’s no simple answer.

-The bottom line is that either of these apps will get you into the investing game.
+The bottom line is that both Stash and Acorns will get you into the investing game with minimal fees.

-Even if you don’t have an extra $10,000 to hand to a stockbroker or invest in Etrade.
+Even if you don’t have an extra $10,000 to hand to a stockbroker or to put into stocks via a platform like Etrade.

 Even if you don’t understand stock market mumbo-jumbo like “annualized rate of return” or “dividend yield” or “small cap” or “no-load mutual fund.”